8.7

 Procore - Best for General Contractors

 Procore simplifies bid management, for general contractors struggling with multiple subcontractor bids.
-Along with its full project management suite, Procore streamlines bid management into a few easy steps, allowing GCs to quickly organize and select the most competitive bids.
+Along with its full project management suite, this construction software lets you quickly organize and select the most competitive bids.

-Contractors can create bid packages by entering general information like bid number, due date, bidding instructions, and project overview, with the option to save these as templates for efficiency.
-They can also attach and update drawings, documents, and job specifications automatically when changes occur, ensuring the bid reflects the latest details.
+You can create bid packages by entering general information like bid number, due date, bidding instructions, and project overview, with the option to save these as templates for efficiency.
+You can also attach and update drawings, documents, and job specifications when changes occur, ensuring the bid reflects the latest details.

-Additionally, contractors can select and filter subcontractors by location, trade, pre-qualification, or business type, such as small, women-owned, or minority-owned businesses.
-Once finalized, Procore sends the bid packages to the selected subs, allowing contractors to track views, document access, and recent updates.
+From there, select and filter subcontractors by location, trade, pre-qualification, or type, such as small, women-owned, or minority-owned businesses.
+Once finalized, Procore sends the bid packages to the selected subs, letting you track views, document access, and recent updates.

-Buildertrend is another popular choice for general contractors, known for its user-friendly interface and ease of managing bid requests and proposals.
+Buildertrend is another popular choice for general contractors, known for its user-friendly interface and streamlined bid request and proposal management.
 However, it lacks the sophisticated tracking and analytics tools Procore offers, making Procore better suited for general contractors handling multiple larger, more complex projects.
-Procore’s strength lies in its ability to manage multi-phase bids and its automation features, though its pricing, based on Annual Construction Volume (ACV), can be a drawback for smaller contractors, starting at $375/month.
+Procore’s strength lies in its ability to manage multi-phase bids and its automation features.
+Its pricing starts at $375/month though final costs depend on your annual construction volume (ACV), which can be a drawback for smaller contractors.

-For general contractors looking for a more standardized pricing model, we recommend comparable options such as 123Worx to compare.
+For general contractors looking for a more standardized pricing model, we recommend comparable options such as 123Worx.

 Procore